briangig/CloudflareNable/README.md

-# Configuring Cloudflare in front of your Nable instance
+# Configuring Cloudflare to secure your Nable instance

 Credit: